- 1 Introduction

 It has also been said that a cup of yogurt contains up to 1 trillion bacteria, but a cup of kefir can contain up to 5 trillion.

 The real good news, however, is that you win with either drink since both are beneficial.
 But if you have to choose one, kefir is the clear winner.
 Kefir bacteria stay in your stomach to keep it healthy.
 They keep working long after the yogurt bacteria have gone.
-If you wish to be convinced further, check out Paleo Hacks.

 Now that you know kefir is not yogurt, let’s take a closer look at the different types of kefir.